 The Criminal Law Division has Regional Offices located throughout the Commonwealth to carry out its functions.
 In addition, the Grand Jury offices are in Harrisburg, Pittsburgh and Norristown.
 The attorneys in the criminal division are organized into nine sections with a Chief Deputy Attorney General (CDAG) in charge of each section.
 Each CDAG reports to the Criminal Division EDAG.

-The nine sections in the Criminal Law Division are:
+The sections in the Criminal Law Division are:

 - Appeals and Legal Services (which includes the Capital Litigation Unit and the Grand Jury Unit)